SchrodingerZhu/area-exam-survey/writing/main.typ

 }
 ```

 However, there are several issues stop `add1` from being vectorized.
 The first problem is that, along the loop, there are two `lean_dec` operation.
-This is because the loop indice variable can be potentially boxed in Lean.
+This is because loop index variables can be potentially boxed in Lean.
 Such operations can be eliminated with our framework, since we will actively avoid boxing and unboxing as described in @no-erasure.

 The other problem is less trivial and harder to resolve. `lean_float_array_fset` and `lean_float_array_fget` are mutation operations on imperative data structures.
 From @interpolation, we have learned such operations incur a check on exclusivity and a potential slow path that clones the underlying data.
 Vectorizer cannot conduct optimizations due to the existence of these cold routines.

 A straightforward solution is to have uniqueness in type system @Uniqueness @LinearUnique.
 With proper annotations from users, the compiler can statically determine the uniqueness (or exclusivity) of objects.
 Thus, extraneous checks on uniqueness can be removed together with slow paths.
 Such type systems, however, usually suffer from the "coloring" problem.
 Once a function is colored as requiring uniqueness or linearity on its input, it acquires substantial efforts to passing data between "colored" worlds and "uncolored" worlds. @fp2, on the other hand, provides special annotations that let compilers assist users to check the correctness of their uniqueness markers, thus garantees that in-place updates are indeed performed as expected.
 Such approach, however, does not solve the "coloring" problem.

 We propose a more friendly approach to incorporate static uniqueness into our runtime.
 We also assume that users are capable of specifying uniqueness requirements in performance critial routines.
-Notice that, our RC-based runtime provides two operations: (1) checking the exclusivity of a RC reference, and (2) obtaining shallow copies of a managed object.
+Notice that, our Rc-based runtime provides two operations: (1) checking the exclusivity of a Rc reference, and (2) obtaining shallow copies of a managed object.
 These two operations enable easy transitions between "colored" and "uncolored" functions.
 Upon calling a function that demands uniqueness, the compiler inserts a check on the uniqueness of the objects and use shallow copy to obtain a new exclusively owned object if necessary.
 In this way, one can lift the checks in loop out of the body, leaving a clean code path for further optimization opportunities.
 What's more, calling between "colored" and "uncolored" functions do not require explicit users' efforts.

 Together with the discussion in @interpolation, our framework supports three sorts of references together with the memory reuse token.
 Their conversions are detailed in @reference-diagram.

 #let ref-diagram = {
-  let RC = (0, -1)
+  let Rc = (0, -1)
   let Unique = (0, 1)
   let Ref = (1, 0)
   let Token = (-1, 0)
   fletcher.diagram(
     node-stroke: 1pt,
     edge-stroke: 1pt,
-    node(RC, "Rc<T>"),
+    node(Rc, "Rc<T>"),
     node(Unique, "Unique<T>"),
     node(Ref, "&T"),
     node(Token, "Token<T>"),
-    edge(Unique, RC, "<|-", [uniquefy], label-pos: 0.9),
+    edge(Unique, Rc, "<|-", [uniquefy], label-pos: 0.9),
-    edge(Unique, RC, "-|>", [direct cast], label-pos: 0.1),
+    edge(Unique, Rc, "-|>", [direct cast], label-pos: 0.1),
-    edge(RC, Ref, "-|>", bend: 30deg, [borrow]),
+    edge(Rc, Ref, "-|>", bend: 30deg, [borrow]),
     edge(Unique, Ref, "-|>", bend: -30deg, [borrow]),
-    edge(Token, RC, "-|>", bend: 30deg, [reuse], label-pos: 0.1),
+    edge(Token, Rc, "-|>", bend: 30deg, [reuse], label-pos: 0.1),
-    edge(RC, Token, "-|>", bend: 30deg, [drop], label-pos: 0.7),
+    edge(Rc, Token, "-|>", bend: 30deg, [drop], label-pos: 0.7),
     edge(Token, Unique, "-|>", bend: -30deg, [reuse], label-pos: 0.1),
     edge(Unique, Token, "-|>", bend: -30deg, [drop], label-pos: 0.7),
   )